Uncertainty: In measurements

 By propagating the variances of the components through a function relating the components to the measurement result, the combined measurement uncertainty is given as the square root of the resulting variance.
 The simplest form is the standard deviation of a repeated observation.

 In metrology, physics, and engineering, the uncertainty or margin of error of a measurement, when explicitly stated, is given by a range of values likely to enclose the true value.
+The uncertainty is often the standard uncertainty, which assumes an approximately Gaussian distribution, with the uncertainty expressing one standard deviation.
 This may be denoted by error bars on a graph, or by the following notations: